 In addition to The Nutcracker Market itself, there are special events associated with the Market, such as the Wells Fargo Preview Party, Saks Fifth Avenue Fashion Show and Luncheon, Macy’s Fashion Show and Brunch, and the Market Raffle.
-So, whether you are a fan of The Nutcracker or just want some unique and interesting Christmas decorations and/or gifts, a visit to The Nutcracker Market is an entertaining way to spend a day in Houston during the holiday season.
+So, whether you are a fan of The Nutcracker or are just in search of unique and interesting Christmas gifts, a visit to The Nutcracker Market is an entertaining way to spend a day in Houston during the holiday season.

-Sharing meals with family is another major part of the holiday season.
-And, not all of those meals must be “home cooked.”
+Sharing meals with family is another major part of the holiday season and not all of those meals must be home-cooked.
 To that end, Houston is home to dozens of great restaurants offering visitors a myriad of options for dining out with friends and family—it is really a matter of what type of cuisine and style of dining experience one prefers.
-Some of the more popular restaurant found in the Bayou City are Goode Company Barbecue, Gatlin’s Barbecue, Rainbow Lodge, Magnolia Bar & Grill, Morton’s Steak House, Old San Francisco Steak House, Le Mistral, Grotto Ristorante, and Michelangelo’s Italian Restaurant.
+Some of the more popular restaurants found in the Bayou City are Goode Company Barbecue or Gatlin’s Barbecue.
+For steakhouse fare, try Rainbow Lodge, or Morton’s Steak House.
+More continental options include Le Mistral and Grotto Ristorante.

 Anyone finding themselves in Houston during the holidays might also want to take a day trip to one of the many destinations located a short drive from Texas’ largest city.